John Hancock: Townshend Acts crisis

 After the repeal of the Stamp Act, Parliament took a different approach to raising revenue, passing the 1767 Townshend Acts, which established new duties on various imports and strengthened the customs agency by creating the American Customs Board.
 The British government believed that a more efficient customs system was necessary because many colonial American merchants had been smuggling.
 Smugglers violated the Navigation Acts by trading with ports outside of the British Empire and avoiding import taxes.
 Parliament hoped that the new system would reduce smuggling and generate revenue for the government.

 Colonial merchants, even those not involved in smuggling, found the new regulations oppressive.
 Other colonists protested that new duties were another attempt by Parliament to tax the colonies without their consent.
 Hancock joined other Bostonians in calling for a boycott of British imports until the Townshend duties were repealed.
 In their enforcement of the customs regulations, the Customs Board targeted Hancock, Boston's wealthiest Whig.
 They may have suspected that he was a smuggler or they may have wanted to harass him because of his politics, especially after Hancock snubbed Governor Francis Bernard by refusing to attend public functions when the customs officials were present.

 On April 9, 1768, two customs employees (called tidesmen) boarded Hancock's brig Lydia in Boston Harbor.
 Hancock was summoned, and finding that the agents lacked a writ of assistance (a general search warrant), he did not allow them to go below deck.
 When one of them later managed to get into the hold, Hancock's men forced the tidesman back on deck.
 Customs officials wanted to file charges, but the case was dropped when Massachusetts Attorney General Jonathan Sewall ruled that Hancock had broken no laws.
 Later, some of Hancock's most ardent admirers called this incident the first act of physical resistance to British authority in the colonies and credit Hancock with initiating the American Revolution.

 Liberty affair

 The next incident proved to be a major event in the coming of the American Revolution.
 On the evening of May 9, 1768, Hancock's sloop Liberty arrived in Boston Harbor, carrying a shipment of Madeira wine.
-When custom officers inspected the ship the next morning, they found that it contained 25 pipes of wine, just one fourth of the ship's carrying capacity.
+When local custom officers inspected the ship the next morning, they found that it contained 25 pipes of wine, just one fourth of the ship's carrying capacity.
 Hancock paid the duties on the 25 pipes of wine, but officials suspected that he had arranged to have more wine unloaded during the night to avoid paying the duties for the entire cargo.
-They did not have any evidence to prove this, however, since the two tidesmen who had stayed on the ship overnight gave a sworn statement that nothing had been unloaded.
+They did not have any evidence to prove this, since the two tidesmen who had stayed on the ship overnight gave a sworn statement that nothing had been unloaded.